Airport bosses frustrated by UK Government’s international travel plans

 Airlines and airports urge UK government to extend COVID lifeline

-Meanwhile, London’s blue-chip FTSE 100 Index is 0.22% lower as of 18:00 GMT at 6,720.65.
+Meanwhile, London’s blue-chip FTSE 100 Index is 0.14% higher at the time of writing at 6,894.68.

 She added: “the new travel rules make the dire situation for UK airports and communities relying on the jobs and economic benefits that aviation brings, worse.”

 According to recent data published by the International Air Transport Association (IATA), the aviation industry will need anywhere between GBP 52BN and GBP 59BN to survive the pandemic.

 The UK government has said that it would increase financial aid for airports and airlines following new travel regulations.
 Under Secretary of State for Transport, Robert Courts said the government hopes to offer grants worth up to GBP 8M to eligible applicants before the end of the financial year.